Notre Dame students and Bethlehem University students spending time together in Jerusalem

 I applied to the University of Notre Dame from Hong Kong knowing four things: Notre Dame’s ranking on US News, Notre Dame’s strong Catholic identity, Notre Dame is big into football, and my desire to have a unique college experience.
 Having never visited the campus before, I had doubts about Notre Dame.
 I had minimal knowledge of American football, I was not Catholic, and it was the first time I would be an ethnic minority.
 At the time, I wanted to major in international relations, which is taught as a field of political science at Notre Dame and not its own major.
 This made me uncertain if I could pursue my interest in global issues.

 After a year and a half at Notre Dame, I can happily refute and ease all these prior assumptions and hesitations I had.
 I have grown to love football weekends at Notre Dame.
 Students, alumni and fans travel to campus for the weekend.
-The atmosphere on campus is filled with enthusiasm and school spirit, it makes me feel like I am part of the Notre Dame family and something bigger than just myself.
+The atmosphere on campus is filled with enthusiasm and school spirit; it makes me feel like I am part of the Notre Dame family and something bigger than just myself.
 While there was an adjustment period to being a minority student, my roommates really helped me feel welcome.
 They were genuinely interested in the differences of our upbringings, and it allowed me to be myself without feeling ostracized for being different or not being Catholic.
-I even traveled to two of my roommate's homes and met their family over school breaks.
+I even traveled to two of my roommate's homes and met their families over school breaks.

 Personally, what surprised me the most was the vast amount of opportunities and funding available for students to conduct undergraduate research and engage with the community outside Notre Dame.
 I am part of the Kellogg Institute's International Scholars Program.
 The program not only provides students with the opportunity to develop their research skills as a paid research assistant, but more importantly, it encourages a one-on-one mentorship with the professor you are working with.
 Last semester, I worked with Professor Michael Hockx to conduct literature reviews to create an academic database of censorship theory and censorship methodology.
 We touched on a number of topics, such as moral censorship and self-censorship, which sophisticated the definition of censorship beyond the common understanding.